gotygota/tastebuddy_docs/docs/admin/protocols.md

 evaluate a sample.
 Tasting grids can be created specifically for wines or spirits, or can be used for both.

-A tasting grid can then be used by all users in your organization for one-time or occasional tastings (with direct creation of a product in the database), or associated with an ordered list of samples for comparative tastings.
+A tasting grid can then be used by all users in your organisation for one-off or punctual tastings (with direct creation of a product in the database), or associated with an ordered list of samples for comparative tastings.

 <div class="grid cards" markdown>